 - The applicant must be within 5 years of obtaining either BASES

-accreditation or a PhD (whichever came first).
+accreditation, PhD or Professional Doctorate (whichever came first).
 BASES will consider making

 adjustments on a needs basis for individuals who have taken a career break